 Jolliffe & Banks’ main works were at Beaumont Wharf, Strand, but they created a stoneyard on the Isle of Dogs especially for the London Bridge project.
 Stones were roughly shaped at the Dartmoor quarry, then transported to the Island for finer working (usually with hammers) before final dressing at the bridge construction site.
 The very important bridge arches were also shaped and centred in the Island stoneyard.

 The stoneyard was situated in the west of the Island, just below Paradise Row (also known as Hart’s Row, after the landowner, miller John Hart; it was the site of a row of cottages, a beerhouse and some timber buildings).
-It closed a few years after the opening of London Bridge.
+Stones were loaded on to boats at Stone Whar for transport to the bridge site.
+The stoneyard closed a few years after the opening of London Bridge.

 Paradise Row and the former stoneyard site were eventually cleared to make room for the entrance to the new Millwall Docks (opened in 1868).
 Possibly, Montrose and Michigan House are built on the southern edge of the former stoneyard.

 Meanwhile, back in Victorian times, the construction of the new bridge….